Songshan District, Taipei

 Songshan District is a district of Taipei, Taiwan.
 The Songshan Airport and the Taipei Arena are located here.

 History

-Songshan was originally named Malysyakkaw, a lowland Ketagalan word meaning "Where the river twists".
+Songshan was originally named Malysyakkaw, a lowland Ketagalan word meaning "where the river curves".
 Its written form (麻里折口 (Bâ-lí-chek-kháu)) was abbreviated (錫口 (Sek-kháu)) in 1815 during Qing rule.

 During Japanese rule (1895-1945), the area served as a prime tea-growing area in northern Taiwan.
 In 1920, the area's settlements were established as Matsuyama Village (松山庄), Shichisei District, Taihoku Prefecture.
 The village, named after Matsuyama City in Japan, was incorporated into Taihoku City (modern-day Taipei) in 1938.